 ECC is a severe form of caries that affects infants and young children.
 ECC is defined as “the presence of more than one decayed (cavitated or non cavitated lesions), missing (due to decay), or filled tooth surface in any primary tooth in a child 71 months or younger.”12 ECC remains prevalent in children of lower socioeconomic class.
 Preventive strategies and appropriate therapeutic interventions guided by oral health risk assessments should be utilized by the dental professional in order to educate the mother and assist with the prevention and treatment of disease for children at higher risk for developing infections.

 It develops in smooth surfaces and progresses rapidly.
 There is usually a pattern seen in this disease in which affects – maxillary anterior→maxillary and mandibular first primary molars→mandibular canines.12 It can be considered a particularly virulent form of caries.
 The mandibular incisors are usually unaffected.12

-Children with significant levels of MS, and any level of lactobacilli are at a higher risk.
+Children with significant levels of S. mutans, are at a higher risk.
 It affects the general population but is 32 times more likely to occur in infants who are of low socioeconomic status, who consume diets high in sugar and whose mothers have a low educational level.